Haricharan1212/Haricharan1212.github.io/_pages/miscellaneous.md

 ### Mathematics Club Sessions

+I am the founder and was the head of Mathematics Club, Centre for Innovation, at IIT Madras.
+In my year-and-half stint, I had conducted fun and engaging sessions (mostly to undergrads) and you can find the links to some of them below.
+Some of the slides were made using [Manim](https://www.manim.community/).

 {% for file in site.static_files %}
   {% if file.path contains "maths_club" -%}
      * [{{ file.basename }}]({{ site.baseurl }}{{ file.path }})